BhaskarPraveenKumar/Project-201/idea1/README.md

 # Project description and objectives
-- To build a web application for students assignmnets helps which includes coursework, projects, dissertation writing.
+- To create a web application to assist students with their assignments, such as writing their projects, coursework, and dissertations.
 - The web page interface comprises of home, about us, testimonals, review section from previous students.
 - On the flip side, this page also serves as a platform where developers can easily find and connect with fellow developers and work on projects together.
 - Moreover, 1 technical persons will be engaged 24*7 having hands on experinece on programming languages and project management modules, who helps students stuck in the middle of any coding or any management project.